zs673/Multiprocessor-icecap-SCJ-RTE/README.md

 # Multiprocessor-icecap-SCJ-RTE
 This is a multiprocessor version of the icecap SCJ project.
-The source code used it got from the icecap team website: http://www.icelab.dk/download.html.
+The source code used is from the icecap team website:http://www.icelab.dk/download.html.